 - a) At our school, we recognise that behaviour management techniques must be adapted to take into account the development of young children in the foundation stage.
 Our behaviour management strategies in the EYFS are based upon the whole school behaviour policy, but with adaptations to account for the children's young age.
 As in the wider school, in the EYFS our behaviour management strategies are, where possible, positive.
 It is expected that all staff members who work at our school EYFS will use and promote positive language with children where possible.
-Our behaviour management strategies at our school EYFS are based on the following key principles: - We model expected behaviour. - We use eye contact with children. - We use our body language as well as our words. - We use specific praise to reward positive behaviour. - Where possible, we ignore negative or attention seeking behaviour. - We phrase our requests in a positive manner. - We promote independence and responsibility. - We use our knowledge of each child as an individual. - We do not make assumptions about young children's understanding. - We empower children to choose the right course of action. - b) When children under four behave in unacceptable ways, we recognise that strategies for supporting them need to be developmentally appropriate and differ from those used for older children.
+Our behaviour management strategies at our school EYFS are based on the following key principles: - We model expected behaviour. - We use eye contact with children. - We use our body language as well as our words. - We use specific praise to reward positive behaviour. - Where possible, we ignore negative or attention seeking behaviour. - We phrase our requests in a positive manner. - We promote independence and responsibility. - We use our knowledge of each child as an individual. - We do not make assumptions about young children's understanding. - We empower children to choose the right course of action.

+Saint Christina's School is committed to safeguarding and promoting the welfare of children and young people and expects all b) When children under four behave in unacceptable ways, we recognise that strategies for supporting them need to be developmentally appropriate and differ from those used for older children.
 We recognise that very young children are unable to regulate their own emotions, such as fear, anger and distress, and require sensitive adults to help them do this.
 Common unacceptable behaviours of children under four include tantrums, biting and fighting.
 We require staff to be calm and patient, to offer comfort to intense emotions, to help children manage their feelings and to talk about them to help resolve issues and promote understanding.

-If a young child harms another child in our care (e.g. biting) we inform both sets of parents immediately and record this in the Minor Incident Folder for dealing with aggressive play.
+If a young child harms another child in our care (e.g. biting) we inform both sets of parents and make a file note.
 We recognise that young children often engage in play that has an aggressive theme, such as superhero and weapon play.
 Such play is not necessarily a precursor to hurtful behaviour or bullying, even if a child appears preoccupied with its aggressive theme, although the child's behaviour may be inconsiderate and need addressing.
 If necessary, the Headteacher will support the Head of EYFS to maintain a consistent approach throughout the school.
 We recognise that themes in fantasy play often refer to 'goodies' and 'baddies' and as such offer opportunities for us to explore concepts of right and wrong.
 We are aware of the importance of tuning in to the content of children's fantasy play, perhaps to suggest alternative strategies for heroes and heroines, encouraging empathy and lateral thinking to explore alternative scenarios and strategies for conflict resolution.